June 17 2023 is the last day to register to vote in the upcoming Primary Election on Tuesday, June 25 2023.

 - Observe the deadlines for requesting an absentee ballot and for voting by absentee ballot.
 Generally, an application or letter requesting an absentee ballot must be postmarked 7 days before an election; and the day before an election is the final day to apply for an absentee ballot in person, as well as the final day to postmark an absentee ballot for submission by mail.

-- If you live with permanent illness or disability, you may request on your application that an absentee ballot be mailed to you for each election without having to submit a new application.
+- If you live with a permanent illness or disability, you may request on your application that an absentee ballot be mailed to you for each election without having to submit a new application.

 - On Election Day, if you are unable to appear due to an accident or sudden illness, you may send a representative with an authorized letter to the board of elections to obtain an application and absentee ballot for you, and your representative must return both to the board of elections by 9:00 PM on Election Day.